 Make another deck of cards that corresponds to those numbers.
 Have the child draw shapes or use stickers.
-For example, draw one star on one card, two on the next, three on the next, and so on for each card.
+For example, draw one star on one card, two on the next, three on the next, and so on for each card and number of objects needed.
 Flip the cards over and spread them out on a desk.
 Have the child flip over two cards.
 Ask if the number matches the amount in the picture of the other card.
 If not, flip them back over and repeat the process.
-The child needs to remember where she put each card to match them.
+The child needs to remember where they put each card to match them with the correct number.

 A money match game teaches kindergarten students to pair like quantities and helps them to build financial literacy.
 Start with one pile of pennies, nickels, dimes and quarters.
 Use up to 10 of each.
 Separate one of each coin out, and line them up.
 Ask the students to put the other coins in a line behind the one that they match with.
 For example, the student will put the other nine dimes in a vertical line following the first one that you have set out.

-Roll the Dice
+3. Roll the Dice

 Kindergartners can match the numbers that they count with groups of objects in the same quantity.
 Start with one die.
 Before the students roll it, gather together a basket of small plastic toy animals, buttons, beads or other similarly sized objects.
 Ask one child to roll the die.
-Have him count the dots and tell you the quantity.
-Next, ask him to count out the same number of items from the basket.
+Have them count the dots and tell you the quantity.
+Next, ask them to count out the same number of items from the basket.

-Sort and Match Colors
+4. Sort and Match Colors

 Next, have the students group up to 10 items of the same color on the matching piece of paper.
 Ask the students to count each quantity and write the number onto the paper.
 You can add a graphing activity by supplying the students with different quantities of colored objects.
 For example, four green crayons, three red ones, five blue ones and seven purple ones.
 After the students sort and match the crayons.
 Chart how many of each the students counted using a bar graph that has the colors written on the bottom and the numbers on the side.